tranlenam/Optimal-Energy-Efficiency-MISO-downlink/README.md

 # Optimal Energy-Efficient Transmit Beamforming for Multi-User MISO Downlink

-This capsule contains the code for the following scientific paper:
+This repo is cloned from [this CodeOcean capsule](https://codeocean.com/capsule/7272942/tree/v1), which contains the code for the following scientific paper:

 Oskari Tervo, Le-Nam Tran, and Markku Juntti, "Optimal Energy-Efficient Transmit Beamforming for Multi-User MISO Downlink," IEEE Trans.
 Signal Process., vol. 63, no. 20, pp. 5574-5587, Oct.
 2015.